2-1-1 CALL ME

 Government Shutdown Donation Information

-Use this page for information about your CalFresh (aka SNAP, EBT, Food Stamps) and other nutrition program benefits and for resources that may help you navigate this challenging situation.
+Use this page for information about your CalFresh (aka SNAP, EBT, Food Stamps) and other nutrition program benefits and for food assistance resources that may help you.
 At any time, please consider reaching out to us by phone by dialing 2-1-1.
 We are a nonprofit organization, open 24 hours a day.

 Overview